 Know a phone call to opposing counsel will get the case resolved in 10 minutes?
 Make the phone call.

-In our cruise ship example, it would have been very easy for our expert to run 20 diagnostic checks to make sure what he thought was the problem was actually the problem, but he didn’t need to.
+In the cruise ship example, it would have been easy for our expert to run 20 diagnostic checks.
+But he didn’t need to.
 He just fixed the problem.

 4. Track your work

 You know how much time you have to work in a day.
-If you are working on a bunch of flat fee cases that take up all of your time, and you can’t pay the bills, then you aren’t charging enough.
+If you’re working on lots of flat fee cases that take up all of your time, and you can’t pay the bills, then you aren’t charging enough.

-Furthermore, when it comes to staff and associate attorneys, you should require them to track, generally, what they are working on and for how long.
-This will prevent them from overworking a case when it’s not necessary (it will take everyone time to get used to, though it doesn’t have to be a headache.
+Furthermore, when it comes to staff and associate attorneys, you should require them to track, generally, what they’re working on and for how long.
+Time tracking will prevent them from overworking a case when it’s not necessary.
+It will take everyone some time to get used to, though it doesn’t have to be a headache.
 Creating systems to track time better will help the flat fee model thrive at your firm.

 In a perfect world, your fee projections would be accurate every time.
-But the world isn’t perfect, and every once in a while you are going to get a case that you price out incorrectly.
+But the world isn’t perfect, and every once in a while, you’re going to get a case that you priced out incorrectly.

-For many attorneys, one bad fee projection is the end of flat fee billing.
-All they see is that one case where $50,000 of work was done for $30,000.
+For many flat fee attorneys, one bad fee projection is the end of flat fee billing.
+All they see is that one case where $50,000 worth of work was completed, but they received $30,000.

-But, if you see the forest through the trees you’ll come to find that for every case you have that loses you money you’ll have 9 or 10 or 20 that make you a significant profit.
+The good news is, if you see the forest through the trees, you’ll come to find that for every case you have that loses you money, you’ll have nine or 10 or 20 that make you a significant profit.
 For new flat fee attorneys, this will simply come with experience.

-At the end of the day, flat fees in law firms make the most sense for both attorney and client.
-They will make you more money, untie you from your desk, and create happier clients.
+Flat fees in law firms make the most sense for both attorneys and clients.
+They’ll make you more money, untie you from your desk, and create happier clients.

-I want to challenge you to commit to presenting a flat fee option to the next potential client that walks through your door.
+I’m challenging you to commit to presenting a flat fee option to the next potential client that walks through your door.
 I think you’ll be surprised by the results, and might even start considering yourself to be a flat fee attorney.